Learn about all the options to vote in Massachusetts to make a plan to vote that works for you!

 Remember to sign your return ballot.

 After completing your ballot, put it into the return envelope provided by the state.
-Sign the affidavit provided with the return envelope.
+Sign the inner return envelope.

 If you return your ballot by mail, you must add a stamp when mailing in your ballot.